mawfia/Jets2/README.md

 3. Maven was used to manage the libries for XML dependencies.

-4. Front-end operations such as regular expressions for exception prevention and dynamicly populated fields and drop-down lists were implemented using HTML5 and CSS.
+4. Front-end operations such as regular expressions for exception prevention and dynamically populated fields and drop-down lists were implemented using HTML5 and CSS.

 5. Apache Tomcat is used as the server for execution and JSP and JSPTL handle client requets.